andree-surya/moji4j/README.md

-**Moji4J** is an open source Java library that manages conversion between Romaji and Japanese Kana scripts (Hiragana and Katakana).
+**Moji4J** is an open source Java library to converts between Japanese Hiragana, Katakana, and Romaji scripts.

-## Romaji Conversion
+## Romaji and Kana Conversion

     MojiConverter converter = new MojiConverter();